Blog

 • Monitoring boundaries for networks and AWS accounts

-• Detecting anomolous network activity
+• Detecting anomalous network activity

 • Catching unintentional cross-region data transfers early (to avoid unnecessary costs)